Irene Marcos: Personal life

-Marcos is married to businessman Gregorio Maria Araneta III, with whom she has two children: Alfonso and Luis.
+Marcos is married to businessman Gregorio Maria Araneta III, with whom she has two children.
 On February 21, 2024, Luis Marcos Araneta, husband of Alexandra Rocha is the new president of Araneta Properties and Gregorio Araneta III group of companies after resignation of Crisanto Roy Alcid.

 She was named in the internationally controversial Panama Papers, along with her husband, Gregorio Maria Araneta III, her sister Imee Marcos and her nephews Borgy Manotoc, Matthew Joseph Manotoc, and Ferdinand Richard Michael Manotoc.